 What is Rescue & Recovery breakdown cover?

-Transport for you and up to seven passengers to that chosen destination will also be provided.
+Transport for you and your passengers to that chosen destination will also be provided.

-Recovery is the same as Rescue but if your vehicle cannot be repaired we will transport your vehicle, you and up to seven passengers to your home address or any single address in the UK.
+Recovery is the same as Rescue but if your vehicle cannot be repaired we will transport your vehicle, you and your passengers to your home address or any single address in the UK.

 Can I get instant cover with Aviva breakdown cover?